hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1020

-The disbelieving chiefs of his people said, “Indeed, we see you as foolish, and we think that you are one of the liars.”
+The disbelieving chiefs of his people said, “Indeed, we see you as foolish, and we think you are one of the liars.”

 # 1021